Open-EO/openeo-python-client/docs/processes.rst

     }

-A process is similar to a *function* in common programming languages. and likewise, multiple processes can be combined or chained together into new, more complex operations.
+A process is similar to a *function* in common programming languages, and likewise, multiple processes can be combined or chained together into new, more complex operations.